 The best affordable drugstore shampoo for keratin treated hair.

-The trick to maintain your hair after a keratin treatment is to wash and style with keratin-friendly hair products.
+The best trick to maintain your hair after a keratin treatment is to wash and style with keratin-friendly hair products.

-Because in the first 2 weeks you’re more likely to experience dry scalp, flakes, and your hair will feel flat.
+That’s because, in the first 2 weeks, you’re more likely to experience dry scalp, flakes, and your hair will feel flat.

 Some may also experience greasiness.

-You’ll need more than just a shampoo and conditioner.
+From my experience, you’ll need more than just a shampoo and conditioner to get by.

-Your First 3 Days – Dry Shampoos To The Rescue
+First 3 Days – Dry Shampoos to The Rescue

 Not being able to lather up your head for 3 days will make you feel gross.